 The DMI and the Danish Coastal Authority collaborate on the locations of tide gauge stations around Denmark, thereby ensuring that the network of tide gauge stations covers Denmark best possible.
 The data from the tide gauge stations owned by the DMI as well as the Danish Coastal Authority are available through the oceanographic observation (oceanObs) API service.

-The data available through the oceanObs API service have not been subject to quality control nor processed in any way.
+The observational data provided through the oceanObs API undergoes quality control, during which each data point is assigned a quality marking.
+However, the original data remains unchanged.
 Errors in measurements may occur.
 Errors are typically due to malfunction of instruments caused by wear and tear or exposure to weather and seawater and on rare occasions from vandalism.
 In addition, some instruments are sensitive to ice.
 Wear and tear of instruments are handled proactively by performing service checks at the stations on a regular basis and changing the instruments within a given period.
 Due to this, you have to be aware of the risk of erroneous measurements when using DMI’s oceanographic observations.
 DMI plans on making quality controlled oceanographic observation data available in 2022.

 Some of the tide gauge stations meassure water temperature.
 Water temperature is a support value, which is required for calculating the sea level for a certain type of tide gauge.
 The water temperature is meassured inside the harbor at a depth of a couple of meters relatively to the undisturbed sea surface.
 The meassurement is therefore not standardized and should be used with this reservation.